nashcom/domino-startscript/docs/startscript/quickstart.md

 cd domino-startscript
 ./install_script
 ```
-Once successfully completed, the `domino` command is available for all further operations.
+Once successfully completed, the `domino` command is available for all operations for your Domino server.